-Is your portable air conditioner filling up with water quickly?
-It usually happens due to one of the following:
+Is your portable air conditioner filling up with water too quickly?

-In this article, I’ll explain what you need to do when your portable air conditioner fills up with water quickly.
-I’ll also provide some helpful maintenance tips so your portable air conditioner doesn’t fill up with water quickly again.
+In this article, I’ll explain what you should do when your portable air conditioner fills up with water quickly.
+I’ll also provide some maintenance tips so your portable air conditioner doesn’t fill up with water quickly again.

 Why does a portable air conditioner fill up with water?